sncfl/netex/documentation/00_introduction/1_overview.md

 ## 1.1 Context

 Unlike several neighbouring countries, Luxembourg does not yet have a national profile for describing and exchanging public transport data.
 At the same time, European initiatives are converging on NeTEx and SIRI, which are the CEN standards for passenger information and data interoperability.
 These standards are increasingly used across Europe to ensure that timetable, network and real-time information can be exchanged consistently between systems and operators.

-To contribute to this European dynamic and prepare the ground for a future national profile, the Chemins de Fer Luxembourgeois (CFL) are publishing an initial Minimum Viable Profile (MVP) in NeTEx.
+To contribute to this European dynamic and prepare the ground for a future national profile, CFL (Chemins de Fer Luxembourgeois) is publishing an initial Minimum Viable Profile (MVP) in NeTEx.
 This MVP focuses on CFL’s own rail timetable offer and serves two purposes:

 - to provide an immediately usable foundation for describing and publishing CFL’s data,
 - to act as a first milestone towards broader harmonisation that could later be extended to other operators and modes of transport in Luxembourg.